 You can pay tolls via our online toll payment option within 5 days before or five days after driving The Toll Roads.
 It may be used as often as needed.
 You can also pay a toll using The Toll Roads app.

 In addition, drivers can pay tolls with cash using PayNearMe.
 To do so, visit TheTollRoads.com, click “Pay Toll Now,” follow steps, select “cash” on payment screen, receive barcode, present barcode to store clerk.

 You can dispute a violation by filling out the "Contest of Notice" portion of your "Notice of Toll Evasion."
 This notice is typically mailed to you within two weeks of driving The Toll Roads without paying.
 Please include a written explanation for contesting the violation.
 We will investigate the circumstances and provide the results by mail.

-If you are not satisfied with the results of the initial investigation, you can request an administrative review within 15 days of the postmark date of the results of the initial investigation.
-If you are not satisfied with the results of the second review, then you can file an appeal with the municipal court.
+If you are not satisfied with the results of the initial investigation, you can request an administrative review within 60 days of the postmark date of the results of the initial investigation.
+If you are not satisfied with the results of the second review, you can file an appeal with the municipal court.
 The procedures for administrative review and appeal are set forth in California Vehicle Code, Section 40255 and 40256.

-Visit the violation resolution section of our website or call (949) 727-4800.
-Please know your violation reference number(s), which are located in the first column of your Notice of Toll Evasion.
-To prevent future violations, please:
+If you have a FasTrak account and recieved a violation notice, please visit the Toll Violation section of our website , The Toll Roads app or call (949) 727-4800 to resolve your violation.
+Please know your violation and reference numbers, which are located in the first column of your Notice of Toll Evasion.

 To meet our obligation to collect tolls for every vehicle that uses The Toll Roads, a violation enforcement process is in place: